LoginRadius/engineering-portal/content/working-with-azure-key-vault-in-csharp/index.md

 ### Read Azure Key Vault Secrets in .NET Core

-In this section you’ll examine how to read secrets from AzureKeyVault.
+In this section, you’ll examine how to read secrets from AzureKeyVault.

 #### Specify the Vault Uri in AppSettings

-Create a section named KeyVault in the ``appsettings.json file and specify a key named VaultUri in there as shown below:
+Create a section named KeyVault in the `appsettings.json` file and specify a key named VaultUri in there as shown below:

 `"KeyVault": {`